oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

 1. After being approved at the last TC meeting (#11), the following spec changes were merged into the provisional draft:

-    1. Editorial changes as described in Editor's Report of March 14th, 2018.
+    1. Purely editorial changes as described in Editor's Report of March 14th, 2018.

     2. [Issue #10](https://github.com/oasis-tcs/sarif-spec/issues/10): "Do we want an array of fingerprint contributions on result?"